 - Remove the dough onto a lightly floured surface.
 Knead by hand a few more times until it is smooth and form it into a ball.

-- Preheat the oven to 400°F.
+- Preheat the oven to 450°F.

-- After 60 minutes, take the dough out of the bowl and punch it down.
-Take a 9x13 baking pan, and pour half the oil into the pan.
-Place the dough in the pan, and gently stretch it until it fills the edges of the pan.
-Now take your fingers and start to poke deep dents all over the dough.
+- After the dough has doubled in size, give it a gentle punch down the middle to deflate the dough a little.
+Take a 9x13 baking pan or quarter sheet pan, and pour half the oil into the pan (I like to line it with parchment paper first and then pour the oil in).
+Place the dough in the pan and gently stretch it until it almost fits the edges of the pan.
+Cover again and let rise about 30 minutes (it won't rise as much as the first time).

+- After the second rise, uncover the dough, pour the remaining oil on top.
+Using your fingers, poke holes all over the dough getting all the way down to the bottom.
 Really get in there!
-Cover again, and let rise about 30 minutes (it won't rise as much as the first time).

-- After the second rise, give it another good poke with your finger tips all over.
-Scatter the blueberries on top, followed by the thyme and sea salt.
-Pour the remaining oil over the top.
-(Don't worry - you need all of this oil to give the focaccia it's crunchy but soft interior).1¼ cup fresh blueberries, 5-6 sprigs fresh thyme leaves (¼ cup loose packed thyme leaves), 1 teaspoon sea salt flakes or Kosher salt
+Scatter the blueberries on top, followed by the thyme and sea salt.1¼ cup fresh blueberries, 5-6 sprigs fresh thyme leaves (¼ cup loose packed thyme leaves), 1 teaspoon sea salt flakes or Kosher salt

-- Bake in the pan at 400℉ for 20 minutes until golden brown on top.
+- Bake in the pan at 450℉ for 15-20 minutes until golden brown on top.

 - Serve immediately or allow to cool, and store at room temperature for up to 2 days (wrapping tightly in plastic wrap).
 To refresh the focaccia, reheat at 350℉ for 10 minutes.
 Feel free to drizzle a little extra olive oil on top before eating.